garyfleming/tdd-is-my-shame/tdd-is-my-shame.md

 ![original fit inline](images/medium.jpg)

 ^ This is a medium difficulty sudoku.
 To solve this I might be able to use some of the same tricks.
 (3rd row from bottom has the 3 in the left square).
 But that will only get me so far.
 And slowly.
 But I'm going to probably using techniques like Last Remaining Cell.
-Fill in notes for every square, then see where a number only appears once in any cells, rows, boxes.

 ---